bahrus/custom-enhancements/README.md

 });
 ```

-A function prototype can still be used.
+A function prototype can also be used.
 The word "spawn" as opposed to "do" indicates a number of significant differences in behavior:

 1. Spawn will use "new ..." before "invoking" the class constructor or function signature
-2. Unlike "do", "spawn" will cause a weak reference keyed off the passed in enhancement info object (more on that later), in order to provide a way for other parties to gain access to the.
+2. Unlike "do", "spawn" will cause a weak reference keyed off the passed in mount info object (more on that later), in order to provide a way for other parties to gain access to the instance.
+3. As mentioned earlier, spawned instances will be publicly accessible as described below.

 The do function only gets called the first time all the criteria contained in mountInfo is met.
+Likewise, the spawn instance only gets created once, unless the developer disposes it, as described below.

 ## How do I, or my users, access my class instance, and/or public properties / methods therein?